Mission 23 · Stage 3

 See it

-Sports timers and kitchen timers store start time and compute elapsed time the same way.
+Sports timers and kitchen timers work the very same way.

 The story